ergoplatform/ergodocs/docs/ergo-foundation-2022.md

 Outgoings are reviewed consistently depending on price and more formally every 60-90 days.
 The EF reduced their outgoings by ~15% at the end of 2022 in response to market conditions.

 Please note that the Foundation's primary role is to **bootstrap** the ecosystem.
-There are funds for at least another 2-3 years, excluding development financiers and token allocations from ecosystem projects we have supported in the pipeline.
+There are funds for at least another 2-3 years, (excluding any development financiers and token allocations from ecosystem projects we may have in the pipeline).

 ## The Ergo Foundations Future